-How you can have extra links in bio on X (Twitter) and get
+How can you have extra links in bio on X (Twitter) and get

 More Visits to Your Website

-- How you can have extra links in bio on X (Twitter) and getMore Visits to Your Website
+- How can you have extra links in bio on X (Twitter) and getMore Visits to Your Website

 - Extra links in bio on X (Twitter)